Preparing for Residency

 Supporting you today as a medical student.
 Protecting your future as a physician.

-Dr. Phan, an AMA member, ended up at her No. 3 choice, the family medicine program at Dell Medical School at the University of Texas at Austin (UT).
-Instead of being a few minutes from family as she hoped, she was a few hours away.
+Dr. Phan, an AMA member, ended up at her No. 3 choice, a family medicine residency program in Austin, Texas.
+Instead of being a few minutes from family as she had hoped, she was a few hours away.

 “I’m challenged, and I’m growing in ways that I’m happy with,” said Dr. Phan during her residency.
 She is now practicing sports medicine in the Houston area.